Fortunately, there are two savings plans available to help parents save money that also provide certain tax benefits. Let's take a closer look.

 The beneficiary will not owe tax on the distributions if they are less than a beneficiary's qualified education expenses at an eligible institution.
 This benefit applies to higher education expenses as well as to elementary and secondary education expenses.

-Anyone can establish and contribute to a Coverdell ESA, including the child and an account may be established for as many children as you wish; however, the amount contributed during the year to each account cannot exceed $2,000.
+Anyone can establish and contribute to a Coverdell ESA, including the child.
+An account may be established for as many children as you wish; however, the amount contributed during the year to each account cannot exceed $2,000.
 The child need not be a dependent, and in fact does not even need to be related to you.
-The maximum contribution amount in 2013 for each child is subject to a phase out limitation with a modified AGI between $190,000 and $220,000 for joint filers and $95,000 and $110,000 for single filers.
+The maximum contribution amount in 2014 for each child is subject to a phase out limitation with a modified AGI between $190,000 and $220,000 for joint filers and $95,000 and $110,000 for single filers.

-A 6% excise tax (to be paid by the beneficiary) applies to excess contributions.
+A 6 percent excise tax (to be paid by the beneficiary) applies to excess contributions.
 These are amounts in excess of the applicable contribution limit ($2,000 or phase out amount) and contributions for a year that amounts are contributed to a Qualified Tuition Program for the same child.
-The 6% tax continues for each year the excess contribution stays in the Coverdell ESA.
+The 6 percent tax continues for each year the excess contribution stays in the Coverdell ESA.

-The child must be named (designated as beneficiary) in the Coverdell document, but the beneficiary can be changed to another family member, for example, to a sibling where the first beneficiary gets a scholarship or drops out.
+The child must be named (designated as beneficiary) in the Coverdell document, but the beneficiary can be changed to another family member--to a sibling for example, when the first beneficiary gets a scholarship or drops out.
 Funds can also be rolled over tax-free from one child's account to another child's account.
 Funds must be distributed not later than 30 days after the beneficiary's 30th birthday (or 20 days after the beneficiary's death if earlier).
 For "special needs" beneficiaries the age limits (no contributions after age 18, distribution by age 30) don't apply.

 Withdrawals are taxable to the person who gets the money, with these major exceptions: Only the earnings portion is taxable (the contributions come back tax-free).
 Also, even that part isn't taxable income, as long as the amount withdrawn doesn't exceed a child's "qualified higher education expenses" for that year.